JPLOpenSource/fprime-scala/README-RULES.md

 Rules is an internal Scala DSL for rule-based programming in the style of [Guarded Command Language](https://en.wikipedia.org/wiki/Guarded_Command_Language).
 Rule programs may show non-deterministic behavior when in some program states more than one rule is enabled to execute, and the choise becomes random.
 Rule-based programs can therefore be useful for writing randomized tests.

-The Rules concept for testing was introduced and advocated by [Robert Bocchino](http://rob-bocchino.net/Professional/Home.html) at Jet Propulsion Laboratory, for testing F' programs written in C++.
-The same concept is here implemented in Scala for experimental purposes.
+The use of rule-based programming for testing component-based F' systems in C++ was introduced and advocated by [Robert Bocchino](http://rob-bocchino.net/Professional/Home.html) at Jet Propulsion Laboratory.
+The same concept, with variations, is here implemented in Scala for experimental purposes.

+The introduction below explains Rules as an stand-alone language.
+See [this page](README-RULES-TEST.md) for a description of how Rules can be used for testing a component based F' system.

 ## The Basics